Verification of the Outer Space Treaty with Cosmic Protons: Methods

-The analysis of the output was performed using Python scripts and Jupyter notebooks with the numpy, scipy, and matplotlib libraries.
-The full suite of analysis tools can be found in~\url{https://github.com/ustajan/kosmos}.
-Below is a listing of the most important parts of the modeling toolkit. \bmhead{AP9/AE9 IRENE output} The output of the IRENE model and a Python script for plotting it are located in~\url{https://github.com/ustajan/kosmos/tree/main/irene/first_space_runs}.
+\bmhead{Code Availability} The analysis of the output was performed using Python scripts and Jupyter notebooks with the numpy, scipy, and matplotlib libraries.
+The simulations were performed using the grasshopper/Geant4 toolkit~\cite{grasshopper}.
+The Geant4 simulation input and macro files, the grasshopper geometry definitions, and the complete Python/Jupyter analysis package used to produce all results and figures in this work are publicly available and can be found in~\url{https://github.com/ustajan/kosmos}.
+Below is a listing of the most important parts of the modeling toolkit.
+All the GitHub sub-directories contain a README file with detailed information relevant to the particular directory. \bmhead{AP9/AE9 IRENE output} The output of the IRENE model and a Python script for plotting it are located in~\url{https://github.com/ustajan/kosmos/tree/main/irene/first_space_runs}.
 These scripts are used to generate Fig.~\ref{fig:time}. \bmhead{MC model of a single pixel} The Geant4 model of the proton response in a single pixel is located in~\url{https://github.com/ustajan/kosmos/tree/main/protons}.
 The directory also contains a subdirectory \verb|postprocessing| with scripts for analyzing the output of the simulation.
-The scripts and grasshopper input in this directory are used to generate Fig.~\ref{fig:pixel} and~\ref{fig:protons}. \bmhead{Neutron directionality analysis} The directory~\url{https://github.com/ustajan/kosmos/tree/main/neutron_backprojection} contains the simulation input files for determining the directional signal of the 9U detector array.
+The scripts and grasshopper input in this directory are used to generate Fig.~\ref{fig:pixel_planes}(a) and~\ref{fig:protons_and_theta}(a). \bmhead{Neutron directionality analysis} The directory~\url{https://github.com/ustajan/kosmos/tree/main/neutron_backprojection} contains the simulation input files for determining the directional signal of the 9U detector array.
 It also contains the Jupyter notebooks for analyzing the output of the simulation.
-The results of this analysis is represented in Fig.~\ref{fig:planes} and~\ref{fig:theta_error}. \bmhead{Measurement time vs. distance} The final analysis, as described in Sec.~\ref{sec:signal} can be found in a Jupyter notebook in~\url{https://github.com/ustajan/kosmos/tree/main/time_vs_distance}.
+The results of this analysis is represented in Fig.~\ref{fig:pixel_planes}(b) and~\ref{fig:protons_and_theta}(b).
+The neutron spectrum used in this and other neutron simulations is acquired from Figure 3 of Ref.~\cite{carpenter1977pulsed}, and it can be found in~\url{https://github.com/ustajan/kosmos/blob/main/neutrons/neutron_spallation.tsv}. \bmhead{Measurement time vs. distance} The final analysis, as described in Section~\nameref{sec:signal} can be found in a Jupyter notebook in~\url{https://github.com/ustajan/kosmos/tree/main/time_vs_distance}.
 This analysis is used for generating Fig.~\ref{fig:time_vs_distance}.

-All the GitHub directories contain a README file with detailed information relevant to the particular directory.